pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 ## <a id="switch-namespace"></a> Deploy to different namespaces

-To deploy to a different namespace than where you created the workload:
+To deploy to a different namespace from where you created the workload:

 1. Go to **Code** > **Preferences** > **Settings**.
 1. Expand the **Extensions** section of the settings and click **Tanzu**.